mm53bar/plow/README.md

 ## Usage ##

-Install with the following command:
+`cd` to your project directory.
+Install plow with the following command:

      curl https://raw.github.com/mm53bar/plow/master/install.sh | sh

-Run `bin/deploy` and relax!
+Now you'll have some bash scripts in your `bin/` folder that will help you deploy the app.
+Start with `bin/deploy` to see how it works.

 ## Config Settings ##